dclutr/retroarch_input_overlay_editor/README.md

 Step 5.
 Action dropdown > Move

 Step 6.
-Click on the screen area to move
+Click on the screen area to move the selected

 Hopefully this is not too convoluted :P

 ## Other less important properties other than 'active' and 'selected' that can be changed

-* clickable - Overlays that are just decoration should have 'clickable' false

-	example: analog stick backgrounds are not clickable by default
+* clickable - Overlays that are just decoration should have 'clickable' false, for example: analog stick backgrounds are not clickable by default

-* movable - Overlays that should follow ones touches should have 'movable' true

-	example: analog sticks are movable by default
+* movable - Overlays that should follow ones touches should have 'movable' true, for example: analog sticks are movable by default

-* radial - overlays that have round hitboxes as opposed to rectangular hitboxes should have 'radial' true

-	example: a, b, x, y and analog sticks are radial by default
+* radial - overlays that have round hitboxes as opposed to rectangular hitboxes should have 'radial' true, for example: a, b, x, y and analog sticks are radial by default

 *Note: anything that is movable will be exported as radial to avoid issues*